Appropriations Watch: FY 2018

 In addition, discretionary spending is currently subject to statutory spending caps.
 The Budget Control Act of 2011 set discretionary caps through 2021, which were modified for 2013, 2014, 2015, 2016, and 2017 by the American Taxpayer Relief Act of 2012, the Bipartisan Budget Act of 2013, and the Bipartisan Budget Act of 2015.
 Beyond 2017, the statutory caps set by the Budget Control Act are reduced by about $90 billion annually through an enforcement mechanism known as “sequestration” (see Understanding the Sequester) implemented after the failure of the Joint Select Committee on Deficit Reduction to produce legislation to reduce the deficit.

 Once they receive 302(a) allocations, the House and Senate Appropriations Committees set 302(b) allocations to divide total appropriations among 12 subcommittees, each dealing with a different part of the budget.
 Those subcommittees must then decide how to distribute funds within their 302(b) allocations.
 These 302(b) allocations are voted on by the respective Appropriations Committees but are not subject to review or vote by the full House or Senate.

 The table below compares actual funding for FY 2017 with the FY 2018 allocations included in the omnibus.

 |Budget Authority Allocations to Appropriations Subcommittees (billions)|

-We are glad to see Congress considering appropriations bills on schedule this year.
-However, it is important that Congress avoids budget gimmicks and sticks to the discretionary funding limits in current law.
+As Congress considers appropriations bills, it is important that lawmakers avoid budget gimmicks and stick to the discretionary funding limits in current law until and unless they can agree on a fiscally responsible plan to amend the caps.
 If you have any questions about terminology or the appropriations process, please see our report Appropriations 101, and stay tuned to our blog for continuing coverage.